-This debate would deal not only with the shape of a lasting settlement of the conflict but would also look for ways of promoting better Israeli-Palestinian relations in the period leading up to such a settlement.
+This debate would deal not only with the shape of a lasting settlement of the conflict but would also look for ways of promoting better Israeli-Palestinian relations in the period leading up to a settlement.

 The project examines what worked in the past and why it ultimately failed to lead to final agreement, in order to learn usable lessons from that experience.

-Please note, this is a continuation of a previous project named Regional Approaches to the Middle East Peace Process.
+This was a continuation of a previous project named Regional Approaches to the Middle East Peace Process.